 Here’s a more detailed look on how to create a house flipping business plan, to help you flesh it out.

-The last place you want to be is “Great, my offer was approved… but how do I actually come up with the money?!”
+The last place you want to be is “Great, my offer was approved… but how do I actually come up with the money?”

 When comparing pricing on bridge loans for flipping houses, pay particularly close attention to fees.
 Interest rates will be high on all bridge loans, compared to long-term traditional homeowner mortgages, but they actually matter less.
 In most cases you’ll only be making a handful of payments, so interest rates have less impact on your total house flipping costs than fees do.

-Step 4: Start networking with contractors
+Step 4: Network with Contractors

 Part of learning how to flip a house is building a network of contractors: general contractors, electricians, roofers, plumbers, painters, HVAC experts.
 Get to know several lower-cost, well-rounded handymen as well.

 Unless you’re doing the work yourself, half of the house flipping business is simply building a network.
-Contractors are an incredibly important part of that network, along with an outstanding Realtor and home inspector.
+Contractors are an incredibly important part of that network, along with an outstanding realtor and home inspector.

-Step 5: Find a house to flip
+Step 5: Find a House to Flip

 Another crucial part of learning how to flip houses is learning how to find good deals.
 That means not only buying below market value, but with wide enough margins to cover your many expenses: two rounds of closing costs, carrying costs during your renovation, Realtor fees, and of course the cost of your time and work.